May 1, 2026

 2.2.
 Exemption from Fines on Export Operations

-In the event of force majeure circumstances, the period of receipt of foreign currency earnings is extended for the period of force majeure, confirmed by the authorized body of the relevant state (See: para.
-4 (b) of the RCM dated June 29.06.2000 No. 245, para.
-1 (g) of the Presidential Decree dated 03.11.2017 No. PP-3351 and para.
-5 (2) of RCM dated 09.08.2005, No. 189).
-However, the application of these penalties for overdue receivables for export operations is suspended until October 1, 2020 (paragraph 1 of clause 8 of UP-5969).
+In the event of force majeure circumstances, the period of receipt of foreign currency earnings w extended for the period of force majeure, confirmed by the authorized body of the relevant state (See: para.
+1 (g) of the Presidential Decree dated 03.11.2017 No. PP-3351).
+However, the application of these penalties for overdue receivables for export operations was suspended until October 1, 2020 (paragraph 1 of clause 8 of UP-5969).

 2.3.
 Exemption from Public Procurement Procedures

-- public procurement from a single supplier (natural monopoly or supplier of unique goods, works and services).
+When concluding contracts for government needs, State customer should select counterparties using one of the procurement procedures, as an electronic store, reverse auction, competition, tender, public procurement from a single supplier (natural monopoly or supplier of unique goods, works and services).

-According to Presidential Decree No. UP-5969, during the period of the Quarantine Regime, the Ministry of Health and the Agency for the Development of the Pharmaceutical Industry are allowed to conclude direct contracts by selecting the best offers in relation to:
+According to Presidential Decree No. UP-5969, during the period of the Quarantine Regime, the Ministry of Health and the Agency for the Development of the Pharmaceutical Industry were allowed to conclude direct contracts by selecting the best offers in relation to medicines, medical devices, medical technology, and materials and substances used for their production.

 2.3.1.
 Exemption from carrying out procurement procedures when providing private medical services